 b.
 Enemies and adversaries leverage EW capabilities to deny, disrupt, and degrade the Army, other Service, and coalition partner capabilities and digital networks.
 They time these attacks to maximize the effects of other actions in the battlespace.
 For instance, enemies and adversaries seek to simultaneously degrade sensors, information systems, and transport pathways used to create multi-domain battlespace visualization and shared understanding; disrupt or prevent information collection, processing, and dissemination; inhibit the flow of logistics; and neutralize the full use of all joint fires, particularly precision munitions.
 Consequently, the Army's future communications network must be resilient and defensible, providing adequate access and transport throughput in degraded network conditions.
-Soldiers and Army Civilians who build, operate, maintain and protect the network must have the capabilities to fight through and establish communications windows of superiority to allow forces to continue to operate through denied, disconnected, intermittent, and low-bandwidth communications environments.
-Most importantly, Army forces must actively train and prepare to operate using the MC approach under these degraded communications and continue to seize, retain, and exploit the operational initiative, commanders at echelon must have the appropriately tailored authorities and permissions needed to act in all of the domains.
+Soldiers and Army Civilians who build, operate, maintain and protect the network must have the capabilities to fight through and establish communications pathways to allow forces to continue to operate through denied, disconnected, intermittent, and low-bandwidth communications environments.
+Most importantly, Army forces must actively train and prepare to operate using the MC approach under these degraded communications conditions for significant periods of time.42 To continue to operate with degraded communications and continue to seize, retain, and exploit the operational initiative, commanders at echelon must have the appropriately tailored authorities and permissions needed to act in all of the domains.